Kryps1s/kryps1s.github.io/_posts/2023-6-24-Building-My-Team.md

 ---
 layout: post
-title: Week 1 - Building my Team
+title: Week 1 - Building my Infrastructure
 ---

-I am no longer working on this project alone!
-I have been networking with four talented developers that I have worked with in the past, who are also eager to learn.
-Additionally, I have connected with two incredible UI/UX specialists, one of whom I am getting married to in the fall 😄.
-I've set up a Kanban board with some epics and created a Slack channel to ensure proper communication and track our progress as a team.
+I've set up a Kanban board with some epics to keep track of my progress and what needs to be done.
+I've divided the tasks into five categories:

 ## UX